canonical/chiseled-nodejs/node/18-24.04/README.md

 ### Run the image(s)

-The image has the "node" binary as the entrypoint.
+By default, rocks have [pebble](https://documentation.ubuntu.com/pebble/) as the entrypoint, so we can run commands via `pebble exec`:

 ```sh
 $ docker run -it ubuntu/chiselled-node:18 exec node